LRZ-CXS-Teaching/Julia26-course/S2_performance.md

 ```

 In C++, this is called *const-correctnes*.
 It's probably a good idea to adhere to it.
 Judging code becomes not only easier for a compiler then, but also for other programmers reading this code.
-In many cases, with this little information extra, compilers really can do some sort of magic in terms of code reduction during compilation - the maximum of performance optimization ("The fastest code is that one which doesn't need to execute at all.").
+In many cases, with this little information extra, compilers really can do some sort of magic in terms of code reduction during compilation - the maximum of performance optimization: "The fastest code is that one which doesn't need to execute at all." (the compiler can calculate things, too, and replaces the result immediately in the code, for instance).

 ### Struct of Arrays Pattern